FREE DELIVERY for orders over €40

 Amin B., Hosseinzadeh H. (2016) Black Cumin (Nigella sativa) and Its Active Constituent, Thymoquinone: An Overview on the Analgesic and Anti-inflammatory Effects.
 Planta Medica.
 82, 8-16

-In the article by Amin and Hosseinzadeh (2016), the authors present an overview of the analgesic (pain-relieving) and anti-inflammatory effects of Nigella sativa (black cumin seeds) and its main bioactive compound, thymoquinone.
-Thymoquinone has been identified as a key component responsible for many of the therapeutic effects of this plant, including the reduction of pain and inflammation.
-The authors reviewed various studies analysing the effects of thymoquinone in models of pain and inflammation, both in animal models and in-vitro.
-They found that thymoquinone acts through a variety of mechanisms, including inhibition of the production of inflammatory mediators such as prostaglandins and cytokines, and reduction of oxidative stress.
-In addition, thymoquinone increases the activity of the body's natural pain-relieving mechanisms, which helps to relieve pain.
-The article also points out that these effects of thymoquinone are important for the treatment of various inflammatory and pain conditions such as arthritis, airway inflammation and musculoskeletal pain.
-The authors conclude that Nigella sativa and thymoquinone represent a promising natural alternative for the treatment of pain and inflammation, but that further clinical research is needed to confirm their therapeutic benefits in a broader treatment context.
+In the article Amin and Hosseinzadeh (2016), the authors presented a review of the analgesic (pain-relieving) and anti-inflammatory effects of Nigella sativa (black cumin seed) and its main bioactive compound, thymoquinone.
+Thymoquinone has been identified as the key component responsible for many of the therapeutic effects of this plant, including the reduction of pain and inflammation.
+The authors reviewed various studies that analyzed the effects of thymoquinone on models of pain and inflammation, both in animal models and in-vitro.
+They found that thymoquinone works through a variety of mechanisms, including inhibiting the production of inflammatory mediators such as prostaglandins and cytokines and reducing oxidative stress.
+In addition, thymoquinone increases the activity of the body's natural pain-relieving mechanisms, which helps relieve pain.
+The article also points out that these effects of thymoquinone are important for the treatment of various inflammatory and painful conditions, such as arthritis, inflammation of the respiratory tract and pain in the musculoskeletal system .
+The authors conclude that Nigella sativa and thymoquinone represent a promising natural alternative for the treatment of pain and inflammation, but further clinical research is needed to confirm their therapeutic benefits in a broader treatment context.

 8. Source: